pasqal-io/emulators/docs/advanced/noise.md

 - **eff_noise**: general effective noise channel defined by the set of collapse operators **eff_noise_opers** and their corresponding rates **eff_noise_rates**.
 - **SPAM errors**: parameterized by **state_prep_error**, **p_false_pos** and **p_false_neg**.

- Users can refer to the [Pulser documentation](https://pulser.readthedocs.io/en/stable/tutorials/noisy_sim.html) for a detailed overview of the different noise models currently available.
-EMU-MPS currently does not support the **amplitude noise**, **Doppler noise** and **leakage**.
+ Users can refer to the [Pulser documentation](https://pulser.readthedocs.io/en/stable/tutorials/noisy_sim.html) for a detailed overview of the different noise models currently available. emu-mps currently does not support the **amplitude noise**, **Doppler noise** and **leakage**.

 ## Effective Hamiltonian
-The non-hermitian **effective Hamiltonian** used in noisy EMU-MPS simulations includes both the physical Hamiltonian $H_{physical}$, which governs the noiseless evolution of the system, and a term representing noise:
+The non-hermitian **effective Hamiltonian** used in noisy emu-mps simulations includes both the physical Hamiltonian $H_{physical}$, which governs the noiseless evolution of the system, and a term representing noise:

 $$
 H_{\text{eff}} = H_{\text{physical}} \ - \ \frac{i}{2} \sum_m L^{\dagger}_m L_m.